openkim/openkim-items-wiki/wiki/model-drivers/1677/8439/5616/000/MD_167784395616_000/wikipage.md

 The Tunable Intrinsic Ductility Potential (TIDP) of Rajan, Warner and Curtin is based on standard Morse potential.
-The ductility is tuned by altering the tail of $\phi(r)$ while leaving the energy well unchanged.
+The ductility is tuned by altering the tail of $$\phi(r)$$ while leaving the energy well unchanged.
 The functional form is